Define outcomes and success for your Microsoft Teams adoption

 |Teams First||Teams Core||Teams Go Big||Skype Side by Side||Migration|

 |Lead cloud deployment with Teams||Lead collaboration scenario enablement with Teams||All employees on Teams and organization-wide teams||Enable Teams and Skype for Business||Migrate users from Skype for Business to Teams|

 |- Applicable to new or low usage Microsoft 365 or Office 365 customers

 - Lead with Teams in customer-specific scenario

-- Highlight integrated user experience and accelerated time to value for Office 365
+- Highlight integrated user experience and accelerated time to value for Microsoft 365 or Office 365

 - Conduct planning workload enablement together to avoid serial implementation

 |- Enable Teams along with OneDrive and SharePoint Online

 - Create a company intranet to share news resources and video with Microsoft Stream